 So with that in mind, I only asked Carson to bring out his subtle smile a few times and mom bought in so it was a success for all of us.

-We started at my studio in the McKinney Flour Mill and also photographed outside around the mill grounds which gives unique textures in an outdoor setting.
+The session started with the Camarie photography in the McKinney Flour Mill and also photographed outside around the mill grounds which gives unique textures in an outdoor setting.

 We also drove the the McKinney Warehouse district as out last stop.
 I love to photograph here so that the Carson, the textures of very old brick and rusted trashcan are featured and everything else is blurry.
 It really brings your eye to what is important in the image.